New York Medicaid compliance, actually operated.

 Most providers go from intake to an adopted, running program in under two weeks.
 The program-generation step is days, not months — adoption and rollout are the parts that depend on your team.

-If you have questions about a specific recommendation, write to info@part521.com and we'll explain the relationship before you sign anything.
+If you have questions about how any of this works, write to info@part521.com and we'll walk you through it before you sign anything.

 Get on the list.
 Get ahead of the audit.